nsacyber/Windows-Secure-Host-Baseline/Adobe Reader/README.md

 Register-ScheduledTask -Xml ((Get-Content -Path '.\Secure-Host-Baseline\Adobe Reader\Adobe Reader x64 Update Task.xml') | Out-String) -TaskName 'Adobe Reader x64 Update Task'
 ```

-Alternatively, the provided **Install-AdobeUpdateTask** command from the [AdobeReader.ps1](./Scripts/AdobeReader.ps1) file can be used to install the task on a system.
+Alternatively, the provided **Install-AdobeUpdateTask** command from the [Adobe Reader PowerShell module](./Scripts/) can be used to install the task on a system.

 To force an update check to occur within the 3 day waiting period, delete the following registry value names under **HKCU\Software\Adobe\Adobe ARM\1.0\ARM**: